AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/2019-08-10-my-9-favorite-video-games-of-all-time.md

 There are many games that seem to be regurgitating the same exact world, themes, gameplay, and story.
 And then there are games like Hollow Knight that, though they take inspiration from others, manage to craft an entirely unique experience that leaves you in awe.

-{% include posts/picture.html img="hollow-knight" format="JPG" alt="The Memorial to the Hollow Knight.
+{% include posts/picture.html img="hollow-knight" alt="The Memorial to the Hollow Knight.
 The text reads: 'In the Black Vault far above.
 Through its sacrifice Hallownest lasts eternal.'" %}

 Hollow Knight is a gorgeous game created by a small team of indie devs known as [Team Cherry](https://teamcherry.com.au), and it takes place in a kingdom of bugs that's humming, buzzing, and crawling with adventure, with you right at the center of everything.

 And you have no idea what it is that you're doing—it's about learning as you go, backtracking to explore previously inaccessible areas, interpreting the lore through whatever bits and pieces you can find, and overcoming great obstacles much harder than that tiny shell on your back.

-{% include posts/picture.html img="hk-greenpath" format="JPG" alt="Greenpath, one of the early areas in Hollow Knight.
+{% include posts/picture.html img="hk-greenpath" alt="Greenpath, one of the early areas in Hollow Knight.
 It's characterized by lush green forests and cute little bugs." %}

 If Dark Souls and metroidvania games had a baby, Hollow Knight would be it.
 There's no mistaking the similarities: